gauravgowda10/cppGoogleQueryProcessor/hw1/bugjournal.md

 - Segmentation fault in my HTIterator_Get() function

 ## B) Brainstorm a few possible causes of the bug
--
+- I think there must be a stray pointer somewhere that is pointing to data that was free'd by the test suite.
 -
 -

 ## C) How you fixed the bug and why the fix was necessary
 - Turns out I was using LLIterator_Get() incorrectly.
-I was setting the
+HTIterator_Get() has an output parameter, "*keyvalue", which is supposed to point to a copy of the gotten payload.
+I was using LLIterator_Get() to make keyvalue POINT to the payload, when in reality I needed to dereference keyvalue and set it equal to the dereferenced result from LLIterator_Get().
+Now, keyvalue isn't concerned with the payload's address, and the memory leak was fixed.